 Note: During our trip the majority of the east side of the park, which is on the Blackfeet Indian reservation, was closed due to COVID-19.
 This Glacier National Park itinerary will only focus on the areas along the Going-to-the-Sun Road, including Logan Pass, part of St. Mary, and Lake McDonald, as well as the North Fork area.
 We hope to visit the rest of the park in 2021!

-Check out our other Glacier National Park guides for more detailed info on specific major attractions:
+Check out our other Glacier National Park guides:

 - About Glacier National Park